 The short answer is no. The goal of LASIK is to provide clear distance vision without glasses or contact lenses.
 LASIK does not eliminate your need for reading glasses (if you already have them) or prevent you from needing reading glasses in the future (if you don’t have them already).

 Presbyopia occurs as a natural part of aging.
 LASIK does not prevent/reverse presbyopia and the resulting need in reading glasses.
-However, if you are interested in reducing your dependence on glasses for both distance vision and near vision, Vermont Eye Laser offers several option, including monovision and the Raindrop corneal inlay.
+However, if you are interested in reducing your dependence on glasses for both distance vision and near vision, Vermont Eye Laser offers several option, including monovision.